Free no-obligation site survey · Nationwide coverage Contact Us

 Commercial Wall Coatings for UK Buildings FAQs

-A protective coating is a thicker, flexible film built to last, while masonry paint is mainly a colour layer that flakes and fades within a few years.
-The coating sheds water, resists cracking and staining, and goes longer between refurbishments.
-That cuts how often you pay for scaffolding, preparation and labour, which is where most repaint cost actually sits.
+A coating is a thick, flexible film built to last.
+Masonry paint is mostly colour, and it flakes and fades within a few years.
+The coating sheds water, resists cracking and staining, and goes much longer before it needs touching.
+That means fewer scaffold, prep and labour bills, which is where most of the cost of a repaint actually sits.

 Do you work on live commercial sites?